-Several solutions for signal estimation and detection have been deployed for OTFS-based applications, which exploit the channel sparsity in the delay-Doppler domain, and different complexity-performance tradeoffs have been achieved by modeling the range and range-rate of any path component as either integer or fractional multiples of the range and range-rate resolutions, respectively:\footnote{For a given path component, the delay and Doppler parameters are equivalent to its range and range-rate, respectively, with a convenient scaling factor; these terms are often used interchangeably in the literature, and, for the remainder of this study, we will prefer the latter terminology.} see~\cite{Aldababsa-2024} and references therein.
-For example, the work in~\cite{Viterbo-2018} has derived a widely-used input-output signal model under the assumption of integer range and fractional range-rate for both ideal and rectangular shaping filters and has presented a message passing algorithm for data symbol detection.\footnote{Hereafter, integer (fractional) range or range-rate means that the range or range-rate is an integer (fractional) multiple of the respective resolution.} Leveraging the model in~\cite{Viterbo-2018}, a pilot-aided channel estimation has been developed in~\cite{Raviteja-2019-pilot}; here, pilot, guard, and data symbols are arranged so as to avoid interference between pilot and data symbols at the receiver, thus facilitating channel estimation and data detection.
-Another channel estimation method based on a sparse Bayesian learning algorithm has been provided in~\cite{LiuFei-2021} and, then, extended in \cite{Zhiqiang-2022} to handle both fractional range and range-rate.
-More recently, a channel estimation method relying on the insertion of random pilots has been presented in~\cite{Tomasz-2024}.
-On a different side, leveraging the model in~\cite{Viterbo-2018}, the work in~\cite{Raviteja-2019} has proposed to exploit existing OTFS communication signals for radar sensing to implement a simplified form of communication-centric ISAC.
-This idea has been further elaborated in~\cite{Colavolpe-2020}, where the Cramér-Rao lower bounds in the estimation of the range and range-rate are derived, in~\cite{Vani-2022}, where different pulse shapes are investigated, in~\cite{Zacharia-2023-ISAC}, where a modified orthogonal matching pursuit algorithm with fractional refinement is proposed, and in~\cite{LIU-2024}, where the estimation of the target parameter is formulated as an atomic norm minimization.
-The 3D-structured sparsity of MIMO-OTFS channel is further explored in~\cite{Wenqian-2019}, where the downlink channel estimation problem is formulated as a sparse signal recovery problem.
-In addition, OTFS signals have been used for joint localization and communications in~\cite{Zijun-2023} and for target tracking in~\cite{Gao-2025}.
+A large body of work has addressed signal detection and channel estimation for OTFS systems by exploiting the inherent sparsity of the delay-Doppler representation when range migration over the processed frame can be ignored, an assumption that is usually valid for terrestrial scenarios; see~\cite{Aldababsa-2024} and references therein.
+For example,~\cite{Viterbo-2018} derived a widely-used input-output signal model under the assumption of integer range and fractional range-rate for both ideal and rectangular shaping filters, along with a message passing algorithm for data detection.\footnote{Integer (fractional) range or range-rate means that the range or range-rate is an integer (fractional) multiple of the respective resolution.} Based on this model, pilot-aided channel estimation schemes have been proposed in~\cite{Raviteja-2019-pilot}, where guard symbols are introduced to avoid interference between pilot and data symbols at the receiver.
+Sparse Bayesian learning approaches have been developed in~\cite{LiuFei-2021} and extended in~\cite{Zhiqiang-2022} to handle both fractional range and range-rate.
+On the sensing side,~\cite{Raviteja-2019} proposed to exploit OTFS communication signals for radar sensing within a communication-centric ISAC framework.
+This idea has been further developed in several directions, including the derivation of Cramér–Rao lower bounds for range and range-rate estimation~\cite{Colavolpe-2020}, the analysis of pulse shaping effects~\cite{Vani-2022}, the design of sparse recovery algorithms with fractional refinement~\cite{Zacharia-2023-ISAC}, and atomic norm-based formulations for target parameter estimation~\cite{LIU-2024}.
+The 3D structured sparsity of MIMO-OTFS channels has been investigated in~\cite{Wenqian-2019}, where the downlink channel estimation problem is formulated as a sparse signal recovery task.
+In addition, OTFS signals have been employed for joint localization and communication in~\cite{Zijun-2023} and for target tracking in~\cite{Gao-2025}.